samuel-musyoki/Amazone-sales-analysis/README.md

 This project focused on analyzing Amazon sales performance using SQL and Power BI to extract meaningful business insights from transactional data.

-The goal was to evaluate product category performance, state-level sales distribution, and overall profitability.
+The goal was to evaluate product category performance, state level sales distribution, and overall profitability.

 Tools & Technologies Used